arquillian/arquillian-extension-screenrecorder/README.md

 Video files are automatically saved in MP4, I will try to provide more formats in the future.
 Size of the video can be altered via frameRate property.
 You can also decide if you want to take one video for every test (so this video is named after the test method) or take one video of whole testsuite (this is the default).
 Screenshots can be taken before and after each test or after test has been failed.
 Format for images is PNG, this can be changed to GIF or JPG.

-There is a cleanup after the suite which deletes every unused (empty) folder.
 Screen Recorder also cleans whole root folder before beginning of the suite.